tunnuz/gecode-lns/README.md

 This repository contains a LNS meta-engine for GECODE (v4).

+## How to build it

+The project uses CMake to generate build files.
+In order to build it, run

+    mkdir build; cd build
+    cmake ..
+    make

+## Remarks

 In order to test it, a patch (`hybrid_gecode.patch`) must be applied to the `gecode/search.hh` include file in order to enable *friendship* of the `BaseEngine` class with `LNS`.

 Currently there are a few workarounds (in order of relevance):